 In this article, I will reveal my picks for the five best and five worst films of her career.

 Best #1: The Horse Whisperer

-The Horse Whisperer is not only a beautiful film but it packs some heavy emotional punches that break your heart in two.
-Definitely Scarlett's most emotional and most powerful performance to date, The Horse Whisperer is a remarkable film that will not disappoint animal lovers and fans of engaging stories alike.
+The Horse Whisperer is not only a beautiful film but packs some heavy emotional punches that break your heart in two.
+Definitely Scarlett's most emotional and most powerful performance to date, The Horse Whisperer is a remarkable film that will not disappoint animal lovers nor fans of engaging stories.

 The film follows young Grace who is in a horrific accident.
 She loses her leg, her horse is traumatized, and her best friend is killed.
 What follows is a story of recovery and self-forgiveness.
-Robert Redford masterfully directs and stars in the film, bringing some of the best acting and directing of his career to the screen.
+Robert Redford masterfully directs and stars in the film, bringing some of the best acting and directing of his career.

 Kristin Scott Thomas and Scarlett Johansson were perfect as the on-screen mother and daughter who have lost their bond and are trying to get it back.

 There's not a single thing I'd change in this film.
 It's absolute dramatic and emotional perfection.
 I give the film a 4 out of 4.